Alfred Sherwood Romer Prize

 • Abstracts must be well written and meet the minimum quality standards set for all abstracts submitted for presentation at the SVP Annual Meeting.

-• Abstracts without exception must meet all formatting requirements as set in the Abstract Guidelines by the SVP Program Committee.
-The Abstracts Guidelines are available through the SVP Annual Meeting home page.
+• Abstracts, without exception, must meet all formatting requirements as set in the Oral Presentation Guidelines set by the SVP Program Committee.
 Understanding these guidelines is the responsibility of the applicant.

 • Abstracts should clearly state the question(s) or problem(s) addressed, the importance or significance of the research, the methods used with sufficient explanation, and the basic results and implications or conclusions.